wbf22/Java-Journeyman-Badge/checkList.md

 In fileBattles > DefenderThread.java I use a FileVisitor which I implemented as Crawler.java.
 [comment]: <> (Recursively access a directory tree using the DirectoryStream and FileVisitor interfaces)

+In filebattes > FileBattleManager.java I changed the lastModified time of file with BasicFileAttributes.
+I also got the owner of the file with PosixFileAttributes.
+I also added a custom file attribute.
 [comment]: <> (&#40;stretch&#41; Read and change file and directory attributes, focusing on the BasicFileAttributes, DosFileAttributes, and PosixFileAttributes interfaces)

+In fileBattles > Crawler.java I use PathMatcher when scanning a file tree.
 [comment]: <> (&#40;stretch&#41; Find a file with the PathMatcher interface)

 fileBattles > FileBattleManager.java uses a WatchService to print out the file structure whenever there is a change in the fileBattles